The state of grandmothered and grandfathered plans

 - The extension of grandmothered plans is controversial.

 - Grandmothered plans must comply with more ACA regulations than grandfathered plans.

-- Thirty-one states still allow renewals of grandmothered plans.
+- Thirty-two states still allow renewals of grandmothered plans.

 - Four states would allow renewals but no longer have any grandmothered plans in the individual market.

-- Fifteen states are not allowing renewals of grandmothered plans.
+- Fourteen states and DC did not allow renewals of grandmothered plans.

-Open enrollment for 2018 health coverage starts on November 1, 2017 – which will be here before you know it.
-But if you’re still covered under a plan you had prior to 2014, you haven’t had to do anything during the first four open enrollment periods.
-And you might be able to keep your plan again for 2018.
+Open enrollment for ACA-compliant 2021 health coverage runs from November 1, 2020, to December 15, 2020, although some states have longer open enrollment periods.
+But if you’re still covered under a plan you had prior to 2014, and your insurer has let you continue to renew it, you haven’t yet had to do anything during any of the ACA open enrollment periods.
+And you may be able to keep your plan in 2021 as well.

 Grandfathered, grandmothered plans still in force